angelnikolov/fliplet/client/README.md

 # Server

-Server is running Nest framework @ http://35.234.132.3/ The server is deployed on Google Compute engine
+Server is running Nest framework @ http://35.234.132.3/ running on Google Compute Engine

 The client is being served statically by the server via a middleware